| Mansfield PA and Richmond Township in Tioga County PA |

 Former Mansfield Man is Executive Secretary of Hospital Association

-as executive secretary of the Hospital Association of Pennsylvania when
+executive secretary of the Hospital Association of Pennsylvania when that

-that organization meets in annual conference in Pittsburgh, April 22-24.
+organization meets in annual conference in Pittsburgh, April 22-24.
+The retiring

-The retiring president, Dr. J. Allen Jackson, Supt.
-Of Danville State Hospital,
+president, Dr. J. Allen Jackson, Supt.
+Of Danville State Hospital, will be

-will be succeeded by Melvin L. Sutley, Supt.
-Of Delaware County Hospital,
+succeeded by Melvin L. Sutley, Supt.
+Of Delaware County Hospital, who was

-who was elected president-elect last year.
-The association which includes
+elected president-elect last year.
+The association which includes in its

-in its membership most of the 291 hospitals in the state, meets yearly
+membership most of the 291 hospitals in the state, meets yearly to work for

-to work for improved hospital care of the sick.
-Records reveal that those
+improved hospital care of the sick.
+Records reveal that those healing

-last year.
-Mr. Hatfield, who is the administrator of Pennsylvania Hospital,
+Hatfield, who is the administrator of Pennsylvania Hospital, Philadelphia, the

-Philadelphia, the oldest hospital in the country, is nationally recognized
+oldest hospital in the country, is nationally recognized as a hospital

 The Wellsboro Agitator, November 4, 1936